asmagen/robustSingleCell/README.md

 `read.data` function reads the data in 10X genomics format and performs quality filtering as described in *Magen et al 2019*.
-We randomly downsampled the datasets to 500 cells to shorten the simplify this example.
+We randomly downsampled the datasets to 500 cells for this tuutorial.

 ``` r
 LCMV1 <- read.data(LCMV1, subsample = 500)